Seven Pass Route

 • Well, “defined” probably isn’t the right word.
 This is Alaska after all.
 But this an important question to consider.

+Go to whichever trip you would like to learn about.
 Click on the little hiking boot icon in the sidebar for whichever backcountry trip you’re considering and you’ll see the discussion for that particular level of trip.
-One boot equals easiest and five boots the most challenging option.
-Thanks.

 As a general rule I’d suggest rating everything here one notch HIGHER from what you might be used to (assuming you haven’t hiked in Alaska before).
 If you consider yourself up for an intermediate level hike assume that a trip rated intermediate here will probably be a bit tougher than you’re expecting.
 Not impossible, but harder than you think.